cloudscale-ch/ansible-collection-cloudscale/README.md

 There are many ways in which you can participate in the project, for example:

-- Submit bugs and feature requests, and help us verify as they are checked in
+- Submit bugs and feature requests, and help us verify them as they are checked in
 - Review source code changes
 - Review the documentation and make pull requests for anything from typos to new content
 - If you are interested in fixing issues and contributing directly to the code base, please see the [CONTRIBUTING](CONTRIBUTING.md) document.